RJGalloway/Data-Extraction-and-Analysis-System/README.md

 ``` Console
   sudo nano /etc/hosts
 ```
-Your Hosts dil should resemble this, by inserting your own IP address where there is an * :
+Your Hosts should resemble this, by inserting your own IP address where there is an * :

 ```
   #/etc/hosts